 This six day comprehensive high level shore based course includes assessment papers and written examinations.
 Candidates are advised that a considerable amount of private study and varied cruising experience is required in addition to the formal instruction provided.

-- command of a vessel up to 200 tons
+- Command of a vessel up to 24 meters in length

 - up to 150 miles offshore